2020, a year of reading - Tech leadership, software architecture, mathematical thinking, algorithms and XP

 Edit March 29, 2021

-Added reference to the thought works podcast, an interview made with Pat Kua about the book Talking with tech leads.
+Added reference to the ThoughtWorks podcast, an interview made with Pat Kua about the book Talking with Tech Leads.

 Edit March 29, 2021

-Added reference to the thought works podcast, an interview made with Jim Highsmith and Martin Fowler about the 20 years of agile under the book Extreme programming explained.
+Added reference to the thought works podcast, an interview made with Jim Highsmith and Martin Fowler about the 20 years of agile under the book Extreme Programming Explained.